Gentle wooded hills, Wakehurst Place Gardens (NT) and a reservoir

 - You now continue downhill on this public footpath through Giffard's Wood for over 1km, heading north-east.
 In more detail:

-- In 500 metres, having ignored any ways off, your path comes to a T-junction with a car-wide earth track, and you turn left .
+- In 125 metres cross over a path and track junction and keep ahead, your direction 35°.
+In a further 375 metres, having ignored any ways off, and just after you pass a two-armed footpath sign on your right, the path comes to a T-junction with a car-wide earth and gravel track, where you turn left .

-- [!]
-100 metres further on, as this track curves away to the left, bear right on to a footpath to resume your original direction, 45°, now back in woodland.
-In 300 metres go across a car-wide grass track and continue downhill.
+- In 85 metres, as the track curves away to the left, [!] bear right on to a footpath to resume your previous direction, 45°, now back in woodland.
+In 300 metres go across a car-wide grass track, with a footpath post on your right, and continue downhill.

-- In 200 metres leave the wood and cross a stile and across an open field, keeping more or less in the same direction, but now 30°, with a line of trees and a stream on your left-hand side and a couple of houses off to the right.
+- In 200 metres leave the wood and cross a stile and cross over an open, grassy field, keeping more or less in the same direction, but now 30°, with a line of trees and a stream 15 metres over to your left, and a couple of houses off to the right.
 Your way bears a quarter right as new houses come into view.

 - About 300 metres along this bridleway, you come to Stone Farm Rocks: soft sandstone used for rock climbing.
 They are covered with a profusion of climbers' bolts and are lined with rope marks, and provide platforms for fine views of the valley below, including Weir Wood Reservoir away to your left.

-- From the end of the rocks the bridleway starts to go downhill and in 210 metres you come down to a car road, with Stonehill House opposite.
+- From the end of the rocks the bridleway starts to go downhill in a woodland cutting and in 210 metres you come down to a metal fieldgate, which you pass to its left to come out onto a busy car road, with Stonehill House opposite.
 Cross over this road and turn right downhill, taking care on this busy road.
-In 35 metres, as the road swings to the right, turn left on a surfaced lane, which leads down to the reservoir.
+In 35 metres, as the road swings to the right, turn left on to a surfaced lane, which leads down to the reservoir.
+Head down this lane between hedges and treeline, through bends in the lane.

 - In 110 metres the path turns sharply to the right.
 In 50 metres turn right to go over three planks over a stream and in a further 10 metres go through a metal swing gate.
-In 60 metres, by a three-armed footpath sign, you come to a Countryside Commission information panel describing Standen Rocks and Weir Wood.
+In 60 metres, by a three-armed footpath sign, you come to a Countryside Commission information panel describing Standen Rocks and Weir Wood (sign broken and on the ground, October 2020).
 The footpath off to the left takes you to Standen House, but the main walk route continues straight on, going under pylons, with the lake over to your right.

 - In 300 metres, in the corner of the field, you cross a stile and head back into woodland.
-Continue along the path (a muddy section), in the next 80 metres ignoring two metal gates on the left leading into fields, going over a two plank footbridge between the gates.
+Continue along the path (a muddy section), in the next 80 metres ignoring two metal gates on the left leading into fields, going over a three plank footbridge with wooden handrail between the gates.

 - In 270 metres , at the end of the field, by a three-armed footpath post, leave the Sussex Border Path ahead by turning left with the treeline now on your right, up the right-hand edge of the field.
 You are now heading away from the reservoir, and 1.75km in this direction (roughly northwards) will bring you to the outskirts of East Grinstead at .
 In more detail:

-- In 40 metres go through a gap in the hedge boundary and in 20 metres exit the boundary woodland strip and head up a grassy field, aiming to the right of an electricity pylon, your direction 310°.
+- In 40 metres go through a gap in the hedge boundary and in 20 metres exit the boundary woodland strip and head up a grassy field, aiming just to the right of an electricity pylon, your direction 310°.
 In 100 metres pass the pylon and keep ahead, slightly right, now along the left-hand edge of a field, with treeline to your left.
-In 150 metres, at the top left corner of the field, go through a metal kissing gate between metal fieldgates, with a two-armed footpath sign on your right.
+In 150 metres, at the top left corner of the field, go through a metal kissing gate with a metal fieldgate to its right, with a two-armed footpath sign on your left.

-- In 5 metres, with a three-armed footpath sign on your right, ignore a stile into the wood on your left and keep ahead over the next field, gradually heading towards its left-hand field edge.
+- In 5 metres ignore a stile into the wood on your left and keep ahead over the next field, gradually heading towards its left-hand field edge.
 In 50 metres you pass under overhead wires and in a further 100 metres, now at the field edge, you pass a pond on your left behind the treeline.
-In another 100 metres, pass through a propped open rusty metal fieldgate (or climb over it when closed) and enter a strip of woodland, with a broken two-armed footpath sign on your right.
+In another 100 metres, go through a metal kissing gate and enter a strip of woodland.

-- In 40 metres exit this wood by going through a metal kissing gate to the left of a metal fieldgate and head north across the field, gently downhill, towards another metal kissing gate 140 metres away leading into another wood.
+- In 25 metres exit this wood by going through a metal kissing gate to the left of a metal fieldgate and head north across a grassy field, gently downhill, towards another metal kissing gate 140 metres away leading into another wood.

-- Enter the wood, following the footpath sign.
-In 20 metres ignore a footpath off to the left, then in a further 80 metres keep ahead (slightly right) at a faint junction take the right fork.
-In 100 metres, go down earthen steps to a two plank bridge to cross a stream and then up earthen steps on the other side to exit the wood through a wooden swing gate.
+- Enter the wood, following the footpath sign to head gently downhill.
+In 20 metres ignore a footpath off to the left, then in a further 80 metres keep ahead (slightly right) at a faint junction.
+In 100 metres, go down earthen steps to a two plank bridge with wooden handrail to cross a stream and then up earthen steps on the other side to exit the wood through a wooden swing gate.

-- Turn half-right to follow the field edge, with a hedge and later a fence on your right-hand side and an open field on your left.
-In 100 metres the path goes down into a dip and up the other side, then in another 150 metres you go through a wooden fieldgate on to a broad path though a strip of woodland.
+- Turn right to follow the field edge, with a hedge and later a fence on your right-hand side and an open field on your left.
+In 100 metres, with a gated field entrance to your right, the path goes down into a dip and up the other side, and in a further 130 metres you go through a wooden fieldgate on to a broad path though a strip of woodland.

-- In 150 metres you pass under some power lines and go through a wooden swing gate . [!]
-Do not continue down to the metal footbridge over a stream, but instead turn left on to a narrow path with a hedge on your left and woods on your right.
-In 25 metres go over a two plank bridge with wooden handrail, earthen steps either side, and in 60 metres the path swings to the left, with a mesh fence on your left and woodland strip on your right.
+- In 150 metres you pass under some power lines and go through a wooden swing gate on to a woodland path, with a four-armed footpath sign directly ahead of you. .
+Do not continue down to the metal footbridge over a stream, but instead turn left on this narrow path with a hedge on your left and woods on your right.
+In 25 metres go down a few earthen steps and cross over a two plank bridge with wooden handrail, go up a few more earthen steps and keep ahead.
+In 70 metres the path swings to the left, with a mesh fence on your left and woodland strip on your right.

-- In 120 metres, with a two-armed footpath sign on your left, drop down to cross a stream, head through the woodland strip, with the stream on your right and in 20 metres turn left through metal barriers to come out on to a tarmac path, with a playground behind a wooden fence on your left.
+- In 120 metres, with a two-armed footpath sign on your left, turn right to drop down to cross a stream, head through the woodland strip, with the stream on your right and in 25 metres turn left through metal barriers to come out on to a tarmac path, with a playground behind a wooden fence on your left.

-- In 145 metres go through a metal kissing gate and the path now has a mesh fence with open fields beyond on your left and the treeline on your right.
+- In 135 metres go through a metal kissing gate and the path now has a mesh fence with open fields beyond on your left and the treeline on your right.
 Continue along the right-hand field edge.
 In 140 metres pass to the right of a redundant metal kissing gate and in a further 150 metres go through a metal swing gate to cross a stream on a wooden bridge with handrails.
-Continue in the same direction, north-west, for another 400 metres, crossing more plank bridges and going through one metal kissing gate and one wooden swing gate, eventually passing a duck pond on your left (with some unusual species).
+Continue in the same direction, north-west, for another 400 metres, crossing more plank bridges and going through one metal kissing gate and one wooden swing gate.

 - Coming out of Sainsbury's, turn right along the edge of the building.
 At the corner turn right to go along the supermarket's access road.
-East Grinstead Station is ahead of you, on your left.
+East Grinstead Railway Station is ahead of you, on your left.
+If by-passing Sainsburys, just keep ahead on up the road to the roundabout, where you turn left towards the railway station just ahead of you and to your right.